 Employees and job applicants will be interviewed to establish the substance of their complaints.
 If it is determined from the information presented that the complaint falls within the scope of EEO, the complainant will be asked to complete a formal complaint form and an investigation will be initiated.
 Investigations involve interviewing witnesses, the complainant, the accused and/or gathering facts.

-A complaint should be filed as soon as the applicant or employee becomes aware or believes that their rights may have been violated, but no later than one year from the date of the alleged harassing or discriminatory behavior.
-This period may be extended for good cause.
+A complaint should be filed as soon as the applicant or employee becomes aware or believes that they are experiencing inappropriate behavior.